Palestinian genocide allegations: Nakba

 The Nakba was the violent displacement and dispossession of the Palestinian people, along with the destruction of their society, culture, identity, political rights, and national aspirations.
 The Nakba began during the 1948 Palestine war; the term ongoing Nakba has been used to describe the continued persecution and displacement of Palestinians by Israel throughout the Palestinian territories.
 Palestinians continued to be expelled after the war, and more Palestinian towns and villages were destroyed, with new Israeli settlements established in their place.
+Israel has been accused of carrying out forced displacement (ethnic cleansing), looting, psychological warfare, and rape and sexual violence during the Nakba.

 During the foundational events of the Nakba in 1948, dozens of massacres targeting Arabs were conducted and about 400 Arab-majority towns and villages were depopulated.
 Many of these areas were either completely destroyed or repopulated by Jewish residents and given new Hebrew names.
 Approximately 750,000 Palestinian Arabs (about half of Palestine's Arab population) fled from their homes or were expelled by Zionist militias and later the Israeli army.